Learned Scalable Video Coding For Humans and Machines: Experiments

-Following the existing practice in the learned video coding literature~\cite{canf, mlvc, dcvc, dcvc_tcm}, to evaluate the performance of various codecs, the bitrates were measured in bits per pixel (bpp) and the frame reconstruction quality was measured by RGB Peak Signal-to-Noise Ratio (RGB-PSNR) and RGB Multi-Scale Structural Similarity Index Metric (RGB-MS-SSIM)~\cite{ssim}.
+Following the existing practice in the learned video coding literature~\cite{canf, mlvc, dcvc, dcvc_tcm}, to evaluate the performance of various codecs, the bitrates were measured in bits per pixel (bpp) and the frame reconstruction quality was measured by RGB Peak Signal-to-Noise Ratio (PSNR-RGB) and RGB Multi-Scale Structural Similarity Index Metric (MS-SSIM-RGB)~\cite{ssim}.
 Object detection accuracy was measured by Mean Average Precision (mAP)~\cite{yolo3}.
-Following the methodology used in MPEG-VCM~\cite{mpeg_vcm}, these quantities can be agglomerated into a single numerical score called Bj\o{}ntegaard Delta Rate (BD-Rate)~\cite{Bjontegaard}, which computes the average bitrate difference between two codecs at the equivalent quality level, where the quality may be measured by PSNR, MS-SSIM, or mAP, as the case may be.
+The mAP is a popular metric used to evaluate the accuracy of object detection models.
+It is computed by first calculating the Average Precision (AP) for each class, which is the area under the Precision-Recall curve.
+Precision is the ratio of correctly predicted positive samples to all predicted positives, while Recall is the ratio of correctly predicted positives to all actual positives.
+The mAP is then obtained by averaging the APs across all classes, giving an overall performance score for the model's ability to detect objects across different categories.
+Following the methodology used in MPEG-VCM~\cite{mpeg_vcm}, these quantities can be agglomerated into a single numerical score called Bj\o{}ntegaard Delta Rate (BD-Rate)~\cite{Bjontegaard}, which computes the average bitrate difference between two codecs at the equivalent quality level, where the quality may be measured by PSNR-RGB, MS-SSIM-RGB, or mAP, as the case may be.
 So, for example, if a certain codec achieves --10\% BD-Rate-mAP relative to a given anchor, it means that it achieves, on average, 10\% bitrate reduction relative to the anchor while producing the same mAP.